pySRURGS/pySRURGS/README.md

 5. Memoization so that computations speed up after a few iterations
 6. Results are saved to file.
 New runs are added to previously saved results.
 7. User specified number of fitting parameters
-8. User specified number of permitted unique equation forms
+8. User specified number of permitted unique binary trees, which determine the possible equation forms
 9. User specified permitted functions
 10. Developed and tested on Python3.6